nowarp/nowarp.github.io/docs/tutorial/blueprint.md

 # Using Misti with Blueprint

-[Blueprint](https://github.com/ton-org/blueprint) is a development environment for writing, testing, and deploying TON smart contracts.

-Misti can be used in Blueprint projects by leveraging the [`blueprint-misti`](https://github.com/nowarp/blueprint-misti) plugin.
+[Blueprint](https://github.com/ton-org/blueprint/) is a platform to compile, test, and deploy contracts on the TON blockchain.
+It is quite similar to Hardhat and Truffle for Ethereum.

+There is a [blueprint-misti](https://github.com/nowarp/blueprint-misti) plugin that can be added to a Blueprint configuration.
+It adds the `blueprint misti` command, which runs the static analyzer over the selected Blueprint project.

+This page describes how to use it.

-## Getting started
+## Getting Started

+1. [Install Soufflé](https://souffle-lang.github.io/install) to use all detectors provided by Misti.

-Add the plugin and the recent version of Tact to the `package.json` of your Blueprint project by running:
+2. Add this plugin as a dependency of your Blueprint project:
 ```bash
 yarn add @tact-lang/compiler
 yarn add @nowarp/blueprint-misti
 ```

-Then, add this configuration to `blueprint.config.ts`:
+3. Add this configuration to `blueprint.config.ts`:
 ```ts
 import { MistiPlugin } from '@nowarp/blueprint-misti';
 export const config = {